 Qualitative traits characterization

 The observations for qualitative characterization of thirty chickpea genotypes were recorded as per the guidelines of conduct of test for DUS approved by Protection of Plant Varieties and Farmers' Rights Authority (PPV&FRA) in 2007.
-On the basis of flower colour the chickpea genotypes were divided into two groups viz., pink and blue (Figure 3).
+On the basis of flower colour, the chickpea genotypes were divided into two groups viz., pink and blue (Figure 3).
 All genotypes were having pink colour flower except for BAUG 106, BAUG 115, BAUG 126, BAUG 130 and KPG 59 which were having blue coloured flower (Table 5).
-The genotypes were characterized into three groups on the basis of seed colour namely, brown, deep brown and reddish brown (Figure 4).
+Further,the genotypes were characterized into three groups on the basis of seed colour namely, brown, deep brown and reddish brown (Figure 4).
 Only BAUG 123 genotype showed reddish brown colour (Table 5).
 On the basis of seed testa texture, the chickpea genotypes were classified into three groups namely, rough, smooth and tuberculated (Figure 6).
 Only two genotypes viz., BAUG 128 and RKG 13-515 were recorded for tuberculated seed testa texture.
 Majority of genotypes (20) were having rough seed testa texture (Table 5).
 Similar results corroborates with the findings of Joshi and Aggarwal (2016), Gediyaet al., (2018), Singh et al (2018), Adem and Tesso (2019), Kumawat et al (2020),Janghelet al., (2020) and Nandedkar et al (2021).

 Figure 3: Flower colour